 “After years in which millions were kept outside looking in, lacking access to basic services, there is a deep feeling of betrayal by Kiir and Machar government,” writes New Sudan Vision President, Joseph Deng Garang.
 “It prompts one to ask the epic question: what happened to the People’s Liberation Movement (now the governing Party) that single handedly bested the mighty regimes in Khartoum?
 What happened to the empathy and the heart that we grew during the war of liberation?”

-(OMAHA, USA) - IN August 2005, days after the mysterious death of South Sudan founding father Dr. John Garang de Mabior, a certain local journalist wrote, “With Salva Kiir, South Sudan is in right hands.”
+(OMAHA, USA) - IN August 2005, days after the mysterious death of South Sudan founding father Dr. John Garang de Mabior, a certain local journalist wrote, “With Salva Kiir, South Sudan is in good hands.”
 Fast forward seven years and South Sudan looks like a nation bereft of hope and vision.
 It is a nation mired in a sea of challenges.
 This month one of the war heroes who helped free the country was dragged from his house and shot execution style.
 Days later, over 20 people were killed by security forces after citizens protested in Wau.

 It is becoming increasingly clear that the people of South Sudan need no expertise in the business of polling to conclude that their country is veering off badly.
 All the hue and cry over the tragedies unfolding in the country lead to only one conclusion—the country is manifestly in need of a steady hand to steer it toward greater tolerance, that it is in need of a stable hand, a clear vision, a direction and a unity of purpose --- a steady leadership aimed at wresting us from the abyss of darkness.
 In fact many citizens reached this conclusion a long time ago in an unspoken citizen verdict that we risk losing the first republic to corruption and intolerance.